Known affectionately as the “Prexies,” the 1938 Presidential series is a favorite among stamp collectors.

 Tyler remained focused on his job in spite of his troubles with the Cabinet.
 Early in his administration, he realized the importance of opening trade with China, and organized a diplomatic mission there.
 This mission established an American consulate in China and initiated commercial trade between the two nations.

 In 1842, Daniel Webster, Tyler’s only remaining original Cabinet member, negotiated the Webster-Ashburton Treaty with Great Britain.
 This settled a long-standing border dispute between the two countries that more than once nearly led to war.
 Although they were unable to establish the boundaries of Oregon, the treaty clearly defined the border between Maine and Canada.
 Tyler also invoked the Monroe Doctrine on Hawaii, warning the British to stay out of Hawaii’s affairs.
 This began Hawaii’s annexation to the U.S.

-After leaving Washington, Tyler retired to his Virginia plantation that he named “Sherwood Forest,” because he had been shunned by the Whigs.
-Tyler remained out of the public eye until February 1861, when he attended the Virginia Peace Convention that was intending to prevent civil war.
-However, Tyler’s stance on slavery and states’ rights led him to side with the Confederacy when the war began.
-He became a delegate to the Provisional Confederate Congress and was elected to the House of Representatives of the Confederate Congress, but died before he could take office.
+After leaving Washington, Tyler retired to his Virginia plantation that he named “Sherwood Forest.”
+Tyler remained out of the public eye until February 1861, when he attended the Virginia Peace Convention.
+Tyler’s stance on slavery led him to side with the Confederacy when the war began.
+He became a delegate to the Provisional Confederate Congress and was elected to the House of Representatives of the Confederate Congress, but died before he could take office – on January 18, 1862.
 Tyler’s death is marked as the only one in presidential history not mourned in Washington, due to his support of the Confederacy.
-He is also considered to be the only President to die outside of the U.S., as Virginia was then a part of the Confederate States of America.
+He is also considered to be the only president to die outside of the US, as Virginia was then a part of the Confederate States of America.